Your Passport (must be valid until July of next year) AND extra 2x2 passport photos

 Digital scans of important documents (bank information, tax records, etc) just in case

-CLOTHES!
-T-shirts, pants, dresses, undergarments, sweatshirts, PJs, and anything else you like to wear.
-Please note that it is difficult to find some larger sizes in China.
+T-shirts, pants, dresses, undergarments, sweatshirts, pajamas and anything else you like to wear. *Please note that it is difficult to find some larger sizes in China.

-Sweaters are very important because your classroom may not be heated, or if it is, the windows may stay open in the winter.
+Sweaters are very important because your classrooms may not be heated, or even if they are, the windows may still remain open.

-Teaching apparel: What's acceptable varies from school to school.
+What is considered acceptable work attire varies from school to school.
 Jeans are permitted in some schools, but not others, and are more acceptable on women.
-T-shirts are basically not okay, although polos and button-down short-sleeve shirts are fine.
-Sneakers are fine if they're not full of holes.
-Of course, if you want to look very spiffy, that never hurts.
+T-shirts are generally considered not okay, however polos and button-down short-sleeve shirts are fine.
+Sneakers are fine if they're well-kempt.
+Dressing classy also never hurts!

 Shoes.
-If you wear over a women's size 8 or men's size 10, you will have difficulty finding shoes here.
-A good set might be sneakers, work shoes, party shoes, boots, and sandals.
+If you wear over a women's size 8 or men's size 10, you will have a difficult time finding shoes here.
+A good set might include some sneakers, work shoes, party shoes, boots, rainboots and sandals.

-The usual suspects: deodorant, toothbrush, toothpaste, hairbrush, shampoo, conditioner (Don’t bring too much, you should be able to get all of the above when you have settled in at your school)
+The usual suspects: deodorant, toothbrush, toothpaste, hairbrush, shampoo, conditioner (Don’t bring too much since you should be able to get all of the above when you have settled in at your school)